gianbartadougall/WatchDog-ESP32/README.md

 - Code to create a file structure on the SD card to save data and logs (DONE)
 - Code to log operations and errors to the SD card (DONE)
 - Get the RTC working on the STM32 (DONE)
-- Be able to recieve flags from GUI and send to ESP32 via the STM32
+- Be able to recieve flags from GUI and send to ESP32 via the STM32 (DONE)
-   - Time and date settings for taking photos
+   - Time and date settings for taking photos (DONE)
-   - Camera resolution settings
+   - Camera resolution settings (DONE)
-   - Settings for RTC time and date
+   - Settings for RTC time and date (DONE)
-   - Transfering data from ESP32 to computer
+   - Transfering data from ESP32 to computer (DONE)
-   - Tunning a test
+   - Running a test (DONE)
-   - Streaming photos from ESP32 to GUI
+   - Streaming photos from ESP32 to GUI (DONE)
- - ESP32 recieve all of the above and change those settings
+ - ESP32 recieve all of the above and change those settings (DONE)
    - Save all these settings on SD card on the ESP32
  - Get the STM32 working in deep sleep mode
  - Change the names of the images to a hex ID with a text file that relates ids to the date and time and temperature data